reproducerai/reproducerai.github.io/README.md

 # 👋 Hi, I'm ReproducerAI

 Welcome to my GitHub profile!
-I run **[AI Repro Blog](https://reproducerai.github.io/ai-repro-blog/)** — a project where I independently test and document the reproducibility of AI research on open datasets.
+I run **[reproducerai](https://reproducerai.github.io/ai-repro-blog/)** — a project where I independently test and document the reproducibility of AI research on open datasets.

 ---